e-hamilton/envelopes-api/README.md

-# RESTful Envelope Budget Planner
+# RESTful Envelope Budgeting API

 ## About this Project